Ph.D., Pennsylvania State University

 Griswold’s professional service has included membership on the committees of the Stanford Humanities Center, the American Council of Learned Societies, and the National Endowment for the Humanities evaluating applications for Fellowships.
-He serves on the Editorial Advisory Boards of Ancient Philosophy, Theoria, and the International Journal of the Classical Tradition and was a member of the Advisory Council of B.U.’s Institute on Race and Social Division.
-His service to Boston University has included chairing the philosophy department (term ending August 2007).
-He is currently (2011-2013) a member of the University Appointments, Promotion, and Tenure (UAPT) committee; departmental Director of Graduate Studies; and departmental Director of Fund Raising and Alumni Outreach.
+He serves on the Editorial Advisory Boards of Ancient Philosophy and Theoria, and was a member of the Advisory Council of B.U.’s Institute on Race and Social Division.
+His service to Boston University has included chairing the philosophy department.
+He has served as a member of the University Appointments, Promotion, and Tenure (UAPT) committee (2011-13); as departmental Director of Graduate Studies; and as departmental Director of Fund Raising and Alumni Outreach.

 As Department Chair at BU, Griswold helped land substantial gifts to the department (for some further information, see here).